avan3/obsidian/Resume notes/NgRX and RxJS Interview Questions.md

 	- Filtering streams
 	- Composing multiple streams
 - **What happens if you do not supply handler for the observer**
-	- If yo do not supply a handler for a notification type, the observer just ignores notifications of that type
+	- If you do not supply a handler for a notification type, the observer just ignores notifications of that type
 - **What are reducers in NgRX**
 	- Reducers are pure functions that are responsible for handling transitions from one state to the next state in your application
 	- Reducers handle these transitions by determining which actions to handle based on the actions type